 Maureen was predeceased by both of her husbands, her daughter Kim, who fought the good fight, her stepson Daryl, and also by her brother Jack Barr, and sisters Patricia (Ray) Carapellatti and Ellen (Horace) Peck.
 She will be fondly remembered by her brother Dan (Sherri) Bar, and sisters Mary (Bud) Pezzimenti and Eileen (Bob) Shabala, her many grandchildren and great grandchildren, and by many nieces and nephews.
 Reenie was loved and adored in her community and was blessed with many close friends.
 The family would like to especially thank Lin Gibson and Mike Haskell for their friendship and love, along with many others who were there for Reenie in her time of need.

 Services will be held Saturday, September 7th at the Peterson Funeral home in Frewsburg.
 Visitation will be from 11:00 AM to 12:00 PM with the service immediately following.
 The family will

 receive friends after the service at Basil & Bones Restaurant (formerly the Frewsburg Hotel) for light lunch and a farewell toast.

 "Death leaves a heartache no one can heal; Love leaves a memory no one can steal."

-Condolences may be sent to Jim’s family at petersnfh.net.
+Condolences may be sent to Reenie’s family at petersonfh.net.
 Read More